nelideven/ascivid/README.md

 # ascivid
-Simple video to ASCII renderer.
-Uses FFplay for audio.
+Simple video to ASCII renderer using OpenCV and FFplay for audio.

 ## Dependencies
 - Python 3.8+